ewaldmire/ascender/docs/credentials/multi_credential_assignment.md

 Multi-Credential Assignment
 ===========================

-climber has added support for assigning zero or more credentials to Job Templates and Inventory Updates via a singular, unified interface.
+ascender has added support for assigning zero or more credentials to Job Templates and Inventory Updates via a singular, unified interface.

 Background
 ----------

-Prior to climber (Tower 3.2), Job Templates had a certain set of requirements surrounding their relation to Credentials:
+Prior to ascender (Tower 3.2), Job Templates had a certain set of requirements surrounding their relation to Credentials:

 * All Job Templates (and Jobs) were required to have exactly *one* Machine/SSH or Vault credential (or one of both).